plan-systems/design-docs/proof-of-correctness.md

 ### What is this?

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-though and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
-The intention is to remove _all_ doubt that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.
+The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.

 Below, we first express the scenario, a set of specifications, and a digital infrastructure schema.
-We then proceed to demonstrate correctness for each specification, citing how the design and its operation satisfies that specification.
+We then proceed to demonstrate correctness for each specification, citing how the schema and its prescribed operation satisfies that specification.

-Please note that some of the data structures listed below are intended to convey understanding and correctness more than they are intended to be fully performant or efficient.
-You can find that step manifested as [go-plan](https://github.com/plan-tools/go-plan)
+Please note that the data structures listed below are intended to convey understanding and model correctness more than they are intended to be performant.  [go-plan](https://github.com/plan-tools/go-plan) is this latter implementation.

 ---